port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/gitlab-pipeline.md

 Trigger tokens are loaded to the Port agent as environment variables.
 :::

-## Create a deployment Blueprint
+## Create a Blueprint

-Let’s configure a `Deployment` Blueprint.
-Its base structure is:
+Let’s configure a new blueprint, named `Deployment`, its base structure is:

 ```json showLineNumbers
 {